 New Salem is a tiny town located in the state of Pennsylvania.
 With a population of 499 people and just one neighborhood, New Salem is the 982nd largest community in Pennsylvania.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Salem is a town of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in New Salem who work in management occupations (27.78%), food service (26.54%), and architecture and engineering (9.26%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, New Salem has relatively fewer families with younger children, and/or college students.
 Combined, this makes New Salem a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.